 Alternatively please call NHS 111.

-If a child is on the waiting list for a neurodevelopmental assessment for Autism or ADHD and you would like support while you wait, you can request this here
+ASD/ADHD – If your child is on the waiting list for a neurodevelopmental assessment for Autism or ADHD and you would like support while you wait, you can request this here

 Further information about referring to the Open Minds (CAMHS):